Book Now

 3.)
 It helps to improve the contour and final appearance: The same space that allows fluid to collect allows the skin to slide back and forth over the underlying deep tissues and this can lead to a wrinkled skin appearance.

 4.)
-Compression distributes scar tissue improves scarring, and it helps to organise the collagen fibres as these scars form causing it to be softer, earlier.
+Compression distributes scar tissue improves scarring, and it helps to organize the collagen fibres as these scars form causing it to be softer, earlier.

 5.)
 Improves movement - Wearing a compression garment after surgery can make it easier to move around and maintain your posture.